 I have never met a practitioner who was trying to con me.
 But I have met a few who had far more faith in their healing methods than was warranted.

 A recommendations from someone you know is wonderful if you can get it, even more so if the person was treated for the same chronic illness as yourself.
+(For me, a personal recommendation carries more wait than a professional qualification, although it does depend on the method.)

 Each healing technique is different, but there tend to be some similarities which distinguish alternative healing methods from conventional ones.